 From what I’ve seen, unless the damage is very extensive or water under your floorboards has been present for a while, there’ll be no need to replace the entire flooring.
 However, we won’t know for sure until we dig deeper.

 4 Steps To Fix Water Under Laminate Flooring

 In my experience, there are many things you can do to remove water under laminate flooring.
 You’ll need to put some elbow grease into the process, but I’m sure everything will return to normal before you know it.

 Step 1: Mop Up Any Water That Is Still Present

-Therefore, use a mop or a bunch of towels to dry up any water that could still be present.
-If you need to get a floor drying machine, go ahead and do exactly that.
+Use a mop or a bunch of towels to dry up any water that could still be present.
+If you need to get a floor drying machine, look for a store that rents them out.

-Step 2: Use a Vacuum and Remove Damaged Molding
+Step 2: Use a Vacuum to Remove Mold

-Step 4: Make Sure the Area Is Dry Before They Install the Boards
+Step 4: Make Sure the Area Is Dry Before Installing the Boards

 Find the Right Flooring For Your Home

-Even though it is true that laminate flooring can handle water on top of it, you still need to clean up the spill quickly.
-Water can migrate, and it might be able to get underneath the flooring if you let it sit there.
-Make sure you use towels and mops to completely remove the moisture.
-Then, if you have any questions or concerns about your floors, you may want to reach out to a professional.
+While it’s true that laminate flooring can handle water on the surface, you still need to clean up the spill quickly.
+Water can seep through, and it might be able to get underneath the flooring if you let it sit there.
+Make sure you use towels and mops to remove the moisture completely.